Nyrroz/nyrroz/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Who am I ?
-## I am Rayane Aberkane aka.
+## Rayane Aberkane aka.
 Nyrroz

-Full-Stack Developer and Pentester.
+I am a Full-Stack Developer and Pentester.

 💡 I build Flutter apps, Python bots, automations, and I got a "thing" for C++.
 Also, I dive deep into cybersecurity and pentesting.